welives/notebook/docs/vue/$set和$delete.md

 export function set(
   target: any[] | Record<string, any>,
   key: any,
-  val: any
+  val: any,
 ): any {
   if (__DEV__ && (isUndef(target) || isPrimitive(target))) {
     warn(
-      `Cannot set reactive property on undefined, null, or primitive value: ${target}` )
+      `Cannot set reactive property on undefined, null, or primitive value: ${target}`, )
   }
   if (isReadonly(target)) {